How to Remove Carpet

 WAHOOO!
 It’s demo day.

 New carpet can be an inexpensive way to take a used space and make it feel brand new.

-We’re in the works of remodeling our living room and the first thing to go is the carpet so today we wanted to walk you through how to DIY remove carpet.
+We’re in the works of remodeling our living room and the first thing to go is the carpet so today we wanted to walk you through an 8 step guide on how to remove carpet.

 - Pry bar

 Once you’ve gathered your materials, it’s time to get to work!

 The first step is to make sure you have everything out of the room that you are removing furniture from.
 Once that’s done, you’ll want to remove your vents.

 Step Two: Cut Carpet with a Utility Knife